cparedes/redbluemagenta.com/index.markdown

 About Ian Paredes
 -----------------

 I currently work for [3TIER] [4] as a systems administrator.
-I also administer an OpenBSD router for [Cafe Allegro][5] with two other volunteer sysadmins.
-I design a few websites as a hobby with XHTML and CSS, and I occasionally volunteer my time for various nonprofit and academic organizations, such as [The Critical Gaming Project] [6] and [Noise for the Needy] [7].
+I also design a few websites as a hobby with XHTML and CSS, and I occasionally volunteer my time for various nonprofit and academic organizations, such as [The Critical Gaming Project] [6] and [Noise for the Needy] [7].
 I also program in Ruby as a hobby, and more often than not, they are usually apps